StanSkrivanek/git_basics/lesson_03.md

 Image that you are only user creating commits, so each commit hash will be different because will be created at different time (hr-min-sec)

-##### Name of Commiter
+##### Name of committer

 We didn't talk about team work yet but imagine for a moment than you work in a team on one project.
-Now, even if each team member will create commit with identical content at the same time (that's very unlikely), there is another factor for creating unique hash and that is commiter's name.
+Now, even if each team member will create commit with identical content at the same time (that's very unlikely), there is another factor for creating unique hash and that is committers name.

 ---